-CHORE was launched in 2006 after officials responding to an earthquake emergency obviously didn't measure up.
-Their performance left an opening for average citizens to weigh in with experience-based suggestions to improve their communications.
-The California wildfire deaths also revealed gaps in officials' ability to communicate.
-California counties' real estate industry guidance for COVID-19 is still evolving, and CHORE has some suggestions.
+CHORE was launched in 2006 after officials responding to an earthquake emergency obviously didn't measure ups; see CHORE's earliest posts.
+Their performance left an opening for average citizens to weigh in with experience-based suggestions to improve crisis communications.
+The many deaths recorded after California's wildfires also revealed gaps in officials' ability to communicate effectively.
+Visitors are invited to comment with their own ideas.

 Search This Blog

 Perry and Price Are Right: They Really COULD Do Their Brand of Emergency Broadcasting from Albania